pyladies/global-conference/content/news/pyladiescon-begins.md

 There is still time to [donate](https://pretix.eu/pyladiescon/2024/) to PyLadiesCon.
 Our event is free, however you can further support our mission by donating.
 You can donate by selecting the "General Donation (not an entry ticket)" option.
 We have created a special Discord role for those who have donated through our registration process, where you get a special 💰 (moneybag) emoji next to your name on Discord.
 If you have donated and don't see this emoji on Discord, please let us know and we'll get that sorted out.

+### Donation Goals

+At  the time of writing, we've raised $1,000.00 in donations through our conference registration.
+Thank you!!! 🙌 Can you help us make it to **$2,000.00**?

 ### Looking for a job/have a job posting?

 Use the ``#job-board`` forum for that!